paulocoutinhox/prprojector/README.md

 base64 -i mac_installer.p12 | pbcopy
 ```

-On certificate type is "Apple Distribution" and the other is "Mac Installer Distribution".
+- One certificate type is "Apple Distribution" and the other is "Mac Installer Distribution".
+- Export from keychain in "p12" format.